khafatech/racket-sc/notes.md

 f = { arg a; a.value + 3 };    // call 'value' on the arg; polymorphism awaits!
 f.value(3);            // 3.value = 3, so this returns 3 + 3 = 6
 g = { 3.0.rand; };

+### Server Architecture

+Question: What's the relationship between nodes, groups, synthdefs, and ugens?

+* a synthdefs is the "class", or blueprint to create a synth (objects), which contains ugens, generates sounds.

+* synths and groups are both nodes.